spencertipping/ni/doc/ni_by_example_1.md

 ### Structure of `ni` commands

+`ni` commands are composed of operators.
+Examples introduced in the last section include `n`, which generates a stream of integers; `e`, which executes a bash command, and `i`, which puts literal text to the stream. `z`, which compresses a stream.
+Later, we'll introduce more complex operators like `HS`, whichexecutes a Hadoop Streaming MapReduce job.

 In the last section, you saw a `ni` command linking two operators; `n500` was used to generate a stream of integers from 1 to 500, and the `e'grep 22'` was used to take the lines that had a `22` in them.
 If you're not used to working with streams, there's a slightly subtle point to notice.

 In general commands are written `ni <op_1> <op_2> ... <op_n>`.
 It is often helpful to think of each command by piping the output of one command to the input of the next `ni <op_1> | ni <op_2> | ... | ni <op_n>`.

-The more compressed syntax is favored, and very short commands are often compressed without spaces in between.
+More compressed syntax is favored, and very short commands are often compressed without spaces in between.
 A common example is sort (`g`) + unique (`u`); this is commonly written as `gu` in rather than the more explicit `g u`.
 Because `ni` commands are highly compressed and difficult to be read by people who are uninitiated, they are sometimes referred to as "spells."

 ## Streaming I/O